-You can visit the GOV.UK website for more information about travelling with controlled medicines.
+Visit GOV.UK for more information about travelling with controlled medicines.

-EHIC does not cover residency of over 90 days in Luxembourg, therefore UK nationals living and/or working in Luxembourg must follow the registration process in order to access the same entitlements to healthcare as Luxembourgish nationals.
+UK nationals living or working in Luxembourg must follow the registration process to access the same entitlements to healthcare as Luxembourgish nationals.

-The healthcare system in Luxembourg is financed through mandatory health insurance contributions to the National Health Fund (Caisse Nationale de Santé – CNS).
+The healthcare system in Luxembourg is financed through mandatory health insurance contributions to the national health fund (CNS).

-If you live in Luxembourg, you are required to make social security contributions to entitle you and your dependant family members to healthcare.
+If you live in Luxembourg, you're required to make social security contributions to entitle you and your dependant family members to healthcare.

-If you work less than 3 months per calendar year, you are exempt from compulsory health insurance, but you can choose to pay voluntary contributions to the statutory scheme.
+If you work less than 3 months a calendar year, you're exempt from compulsory health insurance, but you can choose to pay voluntary contributions to the statutory scheme.